qin-work/ccm_benchmate/README.md

 ## Knowledge Base

 This module is designed to store the results of your searches and queries in a database.
 The goal is to provide a way to store the data that you have retrieved from the different modules in a structured way that allows you to query it later.
-The database schema is still under development.
+The database schema is still under heavy development.
 Currenlty we have schemas to store the paper classses, sequences, structures, variants and genomes.
 Due to semantic chunking and processing of the paper text there is a strict requiremen to use postgres as the database.
 This allows us to offload a lot of the semantic searching via pgvector extension.
 Unfortunately this means that you will need to install pgvector extension on your postgres database.
 We will be providing instructions how to do that under the knowledge base module readme.

 One of the most ambitions goals of this module it to provide a natural language search capabilities to many different data modalities that are represented in by othe other modules.
 This means that you will be able to search for papers, sequences,